stackbit-projects/magical-spinach-8a839/content/pages/about.md

 ---
 No, but really…

 I have 2 young children who are sparks of light and for whom the site is named.
-This website is a creative outlet from my day job and is meant to help other busy parents find ways to keep their kids educated and entertained
+This website is a creative outlet from my day job and is meant to help other busy parents find ways to keep their kids educated and entertained.